duhrer/duhrer.github.io/_posts/projects/2025-02-11-pebble-watch-frame-buffer.md

 I tried using C's `math.h` directly for this, but wasn't successful.
 It may have been down to the wild values you get as you approach each of the cardinal points (where the cotangent is either `0/1`, or worse, `1/0`).
-In any case, as I realised I only needed a total of 60 values, so I ended up making a lookup table with safe (i.e. zeroed) values for the cardinal points.
+In any case, as I realised I only needed a total of 60 values, I ended up making a lookup table with safe (i.e. zeroed) values for the cardinal points.

 With this table, I could determine how far the second hand was from the